|Page tools: Print Page Print All RSS Search this Product|

 30 LGA estimates of ROME are prepared by converting SA2 ROME, using a total population-weighted correspondence.

 31 Preliminary ROME is prepared by breaking down preliminary NOM, which is required six months after the 30 June reference period for the production of quarterly estimates of the population of Australia and the states and territories.
 At that time, complete traveller histories for the 16 months following a reference quarter can not be produced.
 To estimate preliminary NOM, a propensity model is applied that estimates a traveller's propensity to contribute to NOM using the observed behaviour of similar travellers from one year earlier.
 Travellers with similar characteristics are grouped according to specific variables (age, country of citizenship, direction of first and last movement in the reference quarter, initial ERP status, time spent out of Australia, and visa group).
 It is with final estimates of NOM that the 12/16 month rule can be fully applied.
-When preliminary estimates of NOM are finalised at the state/territory level, ROME estimates will be revised accordingly and released in the next scheduled issue of this product.
+When preliminary estimates of NOM are finalised at the state/territory level, ROME estimates are revised accordingly and released in the next scheduled issue of this product.

 ACCURACY OF SUB-STATE POPULATION ESTIMATES

 33 Summary statistics of the absolute values of these errors can be used to assess the accuracy of sub-state population estimates.
-To give an indication of the quality of SA2-based estimates prepared using the component method, a set of experimental estimates was prepared, updated from 2011 census-based estimates using the components of population change, and compared with preliminary rebased 2016 estimates.
+To give an indication of the quality of SA2-based estimates prepared using the component method, a set of experimental estimates was prepared, updated from 2011 Census-based estimates using the components of population change, and compared with final rebased 2016 estimates.
 The average absolute value of the intercensal differences for this series of SA2 component-based estimates (excluding areas with less than 1,000 people) was 3.4%.
 This was slightly lower than the average absolute value of intercensal differences for regression-based estimates over the same period, at 3.5%.

 34 Average absolute intercensal differences for the 2016 experimental component-based SA2 estimates generally decreased with increasing population size; that is, SA2s with large populations recorded the smallest percentage differences while small SA2s had the largest percentage differences.